 Colombia

-My name is Orlando Ruiz, I am a mechanical engineer from the University of Kaiserslautern in Germany and I have a masters degree in business administration from the Universidad del Valle in Colombia.
+Orlando Ruiz is a mechanical engineer from the University of Kaiserslautern in Germany.
+He holds a masters degree in business administration from the Universidad del Valle in Colombia.

-I was diagnosed with ALS in March 2001 when I was working in a multinational company in Cali and was preparing to start a Masters in the United States.
-Because there was no organization dedicated to ALS, I thought to found the Colombian ALS association, but it was then difficult to find people with ALS (Social media didn’t exist), this became a reality a few years later than initially planned.
+He was diagnosed with ALS in March 2001 when he was working in a multinational company in Cali and was preparing to start a Masters in the United States.
+Because there was no organization dedicated to ALS, he thought to found the Colombian ALS association, but it was then difficult to find people with ALS (social media didn’t exist), so this became a reality a few years later than initially planned.

-After my diagnosis, I didn’t think I would survive more than a couple of years, as people with ALS are often told, nor did I imagine that my life would have major changes beyond the effects of ALS, however, I married in 2005 the woman who is the love of my life, Rocio Reyes
+After his diagnosis, he didn’t think he would survive more than a couple of years, as people with ALS are often told, nor did he imagine that his life would have major changes beyond the effects of ALS.
+However, he married in 2005 the woman who is the love of his life, Rocio Reyes.

-With the support of my wife, my father and another family affected by ALS, we founded the Colombian ALS association, ACELA in 2008, an organization that I have led to date and that has benefited more than three thousand families in Colombia and other Latin American countries.
-Despite my many activities as president of ACELA and the basic activities that take too long for a person with ALS, I want to further integrate ACELA with the Alliance, and I consider the PCAC to be a way to do this and to serve the ALS community more globally.
+With the support of his wife, father and another family affected by ALS, he founded the Colombian ALS association, ACELA in 2008, an organization that he has led to date and that has benefited more than three thousand families in Colombia and other Latin American countries.
+Despite his many activities as president of ACELA and the basic activities that take too long for a person with ALS, he wants to further integrate ACELA with the Alliance, and he considers the PCAC to be a way to do this and to serve the ALS community more globally.

 Gudjon Sigurdsson